nutgmasson/gourmethiking/content/recipes/sea-salt-caramel-pudding.md

 - Spork or spoon

 ## Before trip
-1. Mix in plastic bag #1: pudding mix and powdered skim milk.
+1. Mix in plastic bag #1: sea salt, pudding mix and powdered skim milk.
 1. Pack the biscotti in a separate bag or container.

 ## At camp